ziggylineous/udacity-full-stack-dev/item_catalog/README.md

 4. Standing at item_catalog, run `python db.py` to create the database and load some starting models.
    This also creates the whoosh index for searching items.

 ## Running
 In the terminal, navigate to item_catalog directory and run: `flask run`

+## Authentication
+The `python db.py` step also creates 2 users, that you can use to login:
+   - username: Pepe, password: 12345
+   - Super, 54321

+Besides, you can authenticate with a google account

+## search API